-Students with two strong interests who don't wish to choose one over the other may consider a dual graduate degree program that combines an MBA with a degree program that focuses on health care and human services, such as MD/MBA, DDS/MBA, PharmD/MBA, MPH/MBA, MSW/MBA and more.
+UB graduate students in medicine, dentistry, pharmacy, social work, public health and audiology may pair their health-related program with an MBA to master the business of their field.
 The emphasis on the value of interprofessional education for physicians, dentists, pharmacists and other providers, along with the industry’s fast-moving drive toward clinical integration, makes these dual degrees a smarter investment than ever before.

 The School of Management offers a variety of non-credit-bearing programs in health care management on an ad hoc basis.
-Past offerings have included a six-week series in Leading Transformation and Change in Health Care and a four-part program in Executive Development in Health Care Management.
+Past offerings have included Leading Transformation and Change in Health Care, a six-week series, and Executive Development in Health Care Management, a four-part program.